About the course

 About the training provider

-As a trainee you will benefit from experienced mentors in school, supporting you on a daily basis.
-This runs alongside highly regarded tutors and core team who ensure your training year is a positive and successful experience in becoming a qualified teacher.
+Trainees benefit from experienced school mentors, supporting you on a daily basis running alongside highly regarded tutors and core team ensuring your training is positive and successful.

-Our trainees are placed in a whole range of schools across Kirklees, Calderdale and Bradford which ensures a real diverse mix of schools, catering for our trainees as far as their location, strengths, needs and skills.
+Trainees are placed in a range of local schools ensuring a real diverse mix, catering for trainees as far as location, strengths, needs and skills.

 We offer the option of either Qualified Teacher Status alone (QTS) or QTS with PGCE.
 This PGCE element equates to 60 Masters credits which we offer through the University of Huddersfield.